prathvi7shetty6/PrathviShetty/README.md

 ### ✨ &nbsp;**About me**
 - 🔭 &nbsp; Graduate student studying Computer Science at the University Of Southern California
-- 🌱 &nbsp; Expected graduation: December 2024
+- 🎓 &nbsp; Expected graduation: December 2024
-- 💬 &nbsp; Worked as a SWE Intern at Adobe
+- 🏢 &nbsp; Worked as a SWE Intern at Adobe
 - 👨‍💻 &nbsp; Worked as a Software Engineer at Tricon Infotech for 3 years
-- 👨‍💻 &nbsp; Worked as a Research Intern at National Institute Of Technology, Surathkal
+- 💻 &nbsp; Worked as a Research Intern at National Institute Of Technology, Surathkal

-### 🤹🏼  &nbsp; Skills
+### 🤹🏼  &nbsp; **Skills**
 - **Languages**:
    <p>
   <img alt="Java" src="https://img.shields.io/badge/-Java-D22128?style=flat-square&logo=oracle&logoColor=white" />